Monday 23rd May, 11am-2pm

 - Mechanisms for assuring the place of ethics in policy and public decision-making: who can and should contribute, and how?

-The event will run through a series of three, hour-long panels:
+The event ran through a series of three, hour-long panels:

 11am-12.00: Beyond ‘following the science’: value judgments and transparency in pandemic decision-making